artnoisenik/machinelee/docs/terms/aibias.md

 - **Online Courses:** Websites like [Coursera](https://www.coursera.org/) offer courses on AI ethics and fairness.
 - **Research Papers:** Journals on platforms like [Google Scholar](https://scholar.google.com/) provide academic insights into AI bias and its mitigation.
 - **Reports and Articles:** Organizations like [AI Now Institute](https://ainowinstitute.org/) publish reports and articles exploring the social implications of AI, including bias.

-Bias in AI is a multifaceted issue that requires ongoing attention and effort to address.
-As AI continues to integrate into various aspects of life, ensuring it operates fairly and ethically remains a paramount concern.